Brothers in Arms 3: Sons of War: Plot

-El Guettar Expansion
+El Guettar expansion

-Before the player could play the free expansion, it was obligatory to acquire an Anti-Tank Weapon such as the Degtyaryov machine gun or other weapons, which could be purchased by credits or XP.
+Before the player could play the free expansion, it was obligatory to acquire an Anti-Tank Weapon such as the PTRD-41 (known as Degtyaryov in game), via the in game shop.

 The unnamed soldier was sent to El Guettar on March 18, 1943, prior to the Cherbourg Mission to occupy El Guettar as there were the Germans left the city in a quick rush, leaving behind little garrison.
-The Squad and some tanks managed to hold the city for a couple of days, but on March 23, a Counterattack from the Nazis caught them cold, so they thought, that they wouldn’t make it.
-But a few hours later, after they survived the first wave of the counterattack, they needed to repair the Anti-aircraft warfare as the enemy prior to their attack sabotaged them if they wanted to survive the Airstrike.
+The Squad and some tanks managed to hold the city for a couple of days, but on March 23, a Counterattack from the Nazis caught them cold, so they thought that they would not make it.
+A few hours later, after they survived the first wave of the counterattack, they needed to repair the anti-air guns, as the enemy had sabotaged them prior.
 They have made it through, quickly repairing and shooting down the bomber aircraft.
-In the end, it was never that worse as they expected to be, because German Panther tanks had overrun the first defence line, following by Anti-tank soldier’s, (and more) just to destroy the city walls.
-The soldier then commanded the soldier’s to hold their position, till support arrived, and the Germans fled.
+In the end, it was never that worse as they expected to be, because German Panther tanks had overrun the first defence line, following by Anti-tank soldiers, (and more) just to destroy the city walls.
+The soldier then commanded the soldiers to hold their position, till support arrived, and the Germans fled.

-Game development
+Development

 The game was announced at E3 2013 by Gameloft and was unveiled as a cross-over of a cover-based shooter and an on-rails shooter.
 It was revealed that the game will be on Apple devices and iOS.
 After that release, many more updates followed on, e.g. Multiplayer was added, and then also the North-African campaign El Guettar.
-But somewhere around 2016 and beyond, there was little or no news and/or development updates on Brothers in Arms 3.
-In late 2022 the game was removed from all platforms and could not be downloaded anymore, as Gameloft stated that they wanted to focus on other games and end the active development.
-On 4 Mar 2025, multiplayer mode was removed, players can no longer battle with other players, while singleplayer gamemode is not affected.
+But sometime during 2016 and beyond, there was little or no news and/or development updates on Brothers in Arms 3.
+In late 2022, the game was removed from all platforms and could not be downloaded anymore, as Gameloft stated that they wanted to focus on other games and end the active development.
+On 4 Mar 2025, multiplayer mode was removed, players can no longer battle with other players, while singleplayer was not affected.